Video and voice conferencing

-ITS has two purpose-built video conference facilities on the Kelburn Campus in Rankine Brown (RB901 and RB903), and on the Pipitea Campus in Rutherford House Mezzanine room 220 (RHM220).
+Digital Solutions has two purpose-built video conference facilities on the Kelburn Campus in Rankine Brown (RB901 and RB903), and on the Pipitea Campus in Rutherford House Mezzanine room 220 (RHMZ20).
 If you would like to use these facilities, contact us to book a session.

 Video conferencing equipment

 Hosting or participating in a video conferencing session can require specific software, and hardware, for example:

 If you need advice on what equipment you will need and how to purchase it, contact the Digital Solutions Service Desk.